czerwinskicez/simple-tor-chat/README.md

 # Very Simple Chat

-A robust, real-time messaging application built with Node.js, Express, and WebSockets.
-It features a clean, modern dark-mode interface, persistent message storage in a SQLite database, and includes admin functionality for message moderation.
+A real-time messaging application designed for privacy, accessible via the Tor network.
+It's built with Node.js, Express, and WebSockets, featuring a persistent SQLite database and a separate public-facing page with Tor access information.

+## Architecture Overview

+The project consists of two distinct Node.js servers running within a single process:

+1.  **Chat Server**: The core real-time chat application, accessible exclusively through a Tor hidden service (`.onion` address).
+It handles WebSocket connections, message storage, and admin functionalities.
+2.  **Info Server**: A simple, public-facing web server that displays a page with information on how to access the chat via the Tor network.
+It provides the `.onion` link dynamically from environment variables.

+A build process is in place to minify frontend assets (HTML, CSS, JS) from the `private/` directory and output them to the `public/` directory, which is then served by the applications.

 ## Features

+- **Tor-Exclusive Chat**: The main chat is designed to be accessed only as a Tor hidden service, enhancing user privacy.
-- **Real-time Messaging**: Instant message delivery using WebSockets.
+- **Real-time Messaging**: Instant message delivery using WebSockets (`ws`).
-- **Persistent & Reliable Storage**: Messages are stored in a SQLite database, ensuring data integrity and reliability.
+- **Persistent Storage**: Messages are stored in a local SQLite database.
-- **Modern UI**: A clean, dark-themed, and responsive user interface built with vanilla HTML, CSS, and JavaScript.
-- **Nickname Persistence**: The user's nickname is saved in the browser's `localStorage` for convenience.
-- **Admin Message Deletion**: Users with a valid admin key can delete messages directly from the UI.
-The action is broadcasted in real-time to all clients.
+- **Admin Moderation**: Admins can delete messages in real-time using a special URL parameter.
-- **Emoji Sanitization**: Emojis are automatically removed from nicknames and messages before being stored.
+- **Build Process**: Frontend assets are minified for production using `html-minifier-terser`, `terser`, and `clean-css`.
+- **Automated Deployment**: An `update.sh` script automates the deployment process on the server (fetching updates, installing dependencies, building, and reloading the app with PM2).

 ## Tech Stack

 - **Backend**: Node.js, Express.js, WebSocket (`ws`), SQLite3
-- **Frontend**: HTML5, CSS3, Vanilla JavaScript
+- **Frontend**: Vanilla HTML, CSS, and JavaScript
+- **Build Tools**: `html-minifier-terser`, `terser`, `clean-css`
-- **Configuration**: `dotenv` for environment variables.
+- **Environment**: `dotenv` for configuration management.

 ## Project Structure

 ```
 .
+├── private/            # Source frontend files (unminified)
+│   ├── index.html
+│   └── info.html
-├── public/
+├── public/             # Built/minified frontend files
+│   ├── index.html
-│   └── index.html      # Frontend logic and UI
+│   └── info.html
 ├── database.sqlite     # SQLite database file
-├── .env.example        # Example environment file
-├── .gitignore          # Git ignore file
+├── .env                # Environment variables (not versioned)
+├── build.js            # Build script for minifying assets
+├── server.js           # Main server logic for both apps
+├── update.sh           # Deployment script for the server
 ├── package.json
-├── README.md
+└── README.md
-└── server.js           # Main server logic
 ```

 ## Installation and Setup